LitoMore/simple-icons-cdn/CONTRIBUTING.md

 ### Coverage

 We require code coverage to be 100% all the time.
-You can use `deno task test --html` to generate a coverage report in HTML.
+You can use `deno task test` to generate a coverage report in HTML.

 ### Development